CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/guide-books/TableView/TableView.rst

 For more information on exporting time series data, see :doc:`/guide-books/ExportingTimeSeries/time-series-export`.

 For more information on the local metadata cache, see :doc:`/extensions/MetadataFetcher/MetadataFetcher`.

+For more information on the current database path and working with databases, see :doc:`/working-with-databases`.